pafpixel/Polar_Flow_gpx_exporter/README.md

     Rscript --vanilla gps_converter_main.R input output

-The Converter will expect a .json or .html file with the structure provided by flow.polar.com
+* The Converter will expect a .json or .html file with the structure provided by flow.polar.com

-Coming next:
-* Exporting track from your history via login & curl

-Open questions:
-* Any ideas how to get a list of all your Favorite-IDs?
+* The converter will skip all files without recorded gps tracks, so ypu can leave them in the folder...